Empanator/Computational_Mathematics/README.md

-# To view with the correct Latex format you need to acess this website: https://nbviewer.jupyter.org/ and paste either the repository or the jupyter notebook link.
+# To view Latex format correctly.
+Access this website: https://nbviewer.jupyter.org/ and paste either the repository or the jupyter notebook link.

 # To view the differetiation plot.
 Acess this website: https://plotly.com/~Empanator/19.embed